Corpus Christi Brain Injury Attorneys: TBI Lawyer

 - Medical errors

-Brain trauma symptoms vary greatly.
-They can appear immediately or they may not be obvious for months.
-Doctors break down injury symptoms into the following categories:
+Brain trauma symptoms may vary greatly.
+Signs of a traumatic brain injury can appear immediately or they may not be obvious for months.
+Medical practitioners break down injury symptoms into the following categories:

 - Blurred vision

 - Loss of motor coordination